 Strategies: How to Increase Your Chances of Winning a Florida Bright Futures Scholarship

-Winning a Bright Futures scholarship could mean that the bulk of your tuition expenses (and maybe even some room and board costs) would be covered for up to four years.
+Winning a Bright Futures scholarship could mean that the bulk of your tuition expenses (and maybe even some room and board costs) would be covered for up to five years.
 If you're going to submit a Bright Futures application, you'll want to make it count.

 There are four main eligibility requirements that you have control over (aside from state residency): coursework, GPA, ACT/SAT scores, and service hours.
 Here are some strategies to make sure you meet all of those requirements.

-If you attend any school in Florida, you're likely on track to meet all the coursework requirements.
+If you attend any high school in Florida, you're likely on track to meet all the coursework requirements.
 If you're in any way concerned, schedule a meeting with a guidance counselor ASAP to see if your schedule needs to be adjusted.
 For more information on coursework requirements, see our Bright Futures eligibility guide.